Diamondbacks vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will meet Christian Walker and the Arizona Diamondbacks on Wednesday at Truist Park, at 7:20 PM ET.
+Matt Olson and the Atlanta Braves will try to get the better of Zac Gallen, the Arizona Diamondbacks' named starter, on Thursday at 12:20 PM ET.

-The Braves have been listed as -225 moneyline favorites in this matchup with the Diamondbacks (+180).
-The over/under is 10 runs for this contest (with -110 odds to hit the over and -110 odds on the under).
+The favored Braves have -190 moneyline odds to win against the underdog Diamondbacks, who are listed at +155.
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.